Ekmansoft/family-tree-model/README.md

 # Support for different backends

-The data model is intended to be flexible enough to be usable both for local family trees, decoded from a GEDCOM file for example, and trees that are kept remotely (such as Geni.com).
+The data model is intended to be flexible enough to be usable both for local family trees, decoded from a GEDCOM file for example, and shared trees such as Geni.com.
 This can be done by implementing a backend for each tree type.